openshift/special-resource-operator/README.md

 The following descriptions of the states will describe how e.g. the SRO handles GPUs in a cluster.

 ### General State Breakdown
 Assets like ServiceAccount, RBAC, DaemonSet, ConfigMap yaml files for each state are saved in the container under `/opt/sro/state-{driver,device-plugin,monitoring}`.
-The SRO will take each of these assest and assign a control function to each of them.
+The SRO will take each of these assets and assign a control function to each of them.
 Those control functions have hooks for preprocessing the yaml files or hooks to preprocess the decoded API runtime objects.
-Those hooks are used to add runtime information from the cluster like kernel-version, nodeselectors based on the discovered hardware etc.
+Those hooks are used to add runtime information from the cluster like kernel-version, and nodeSelectors based on the discovered hardware etc.

 After the assests were decoded preprocessed and transformed into API runtime objects, the control funcs take care of CRUD operations on those.

 The SRO is easily extended just by creating another directory under `/opt/sro/state-new` and adding this new state to the operator [addState(...)](https://github.com/zvonkok/special-resource-operator/blob/012020bb04922737d1f9eb5e703d3b931a053bd4/pkg/controller/specialresource/specialresource_state.go#L79).
+The SRO operator will scan this new directory and automatically assign the corresponding control functions.

 #### State Driver
 This state will deploy a DaemonSet with a driver container.
 The driver container holds all userspace and kernelspace parts to make the special resource (GPU) work.
 It will configure the host and tell cri-o where to look for the GPU hook ([upstream nvidia-driver-container](https://gitlab.com/nvidia/driver/tree/centos7)).